onflow/fcl-js/packages/fcl/src/wallet-provider-spec/draft-v3.md

 ![TAB/RPC Diagram](https://raw.githubusercontent.com/onflow/flow-js-sdk/master/packages/fcl/assets/service-method-diagrams/tab-rpc.png)

-### HTTP/POST
+### HTTP/POST (Back Channel)

 `HTTP/POST` initially sends a post request to the `endpoint` specified in the service, which should imediately return a `f_type: "PollingResponse"`.

-Like the `IFRAME/RPC` or `POP/RPS`, our goal is to eventually get an `APPROVED` or `DECLINED` polling response, and technically this endpoint could return one of those immediately.
+Like `IFRAME/RPC`, `POP/RPC` or `TAB/RPC`, our goal is to eventually get an `APPROVED` or `DECLINED` polling response, and technically this endpoint could return one of those immediately.

-But more than likely that isn't the case and it will be in a `PENDING` state (`PENDING` is not available to `IFRAME/RPC` or `POP/RPC`).
+But more than likely that isn't the case and it will be in a `PENDING` state (`PENDING` is not available to `IFRAME/RPC`, `POP/RPC` or `TAB/RPC`).
-When the polling response is `PENDING` it requires an `update` field that includes a service, `BackChannelRpc`, that FCL can use to request an updated `PollingResponse` from.
+When the polling response is `PENDING` it requires an `updates` field that includes a service, `BackChannelRpc`, that FCL can use to request an updated `PollingResponse` from.
 FCL will use that `BackChannelRpc` to request a new `PollingResponse` which itself can be `APPROVED`, `DECLINED` or `PENDING`.
 If it is `APPROVED` FCL will return, otherwise if it is `DECLINED` FCL will error.
-However, if it is `PENDING`, it will use the `BackChannelRpc` supplied in the new `PollingResponse` update field.
+However, if it is `PENDING`, it will use the `BackChannelRpc` supplied in the new `PollingResponse` updates field.
 It will repeat this cycle until it is either `APPROVED` or `DECLINED`.

-There is an additional feature that `HTTP/POST` enables in the first `PollingResponse` that is returned.
+There is an additional optional feature that `HTTP/POST` enables in the first `PollingResponse` that is returned.
-This feature is the ability for FCL to render an iframe, popup or new tab, and it can be triggered by supplying a service `type: "VIEW/FRAME"`, `type: "VIEW/POP"` or `type: "VIEW/TAB"` and the `endpoint` that the wallet wishes to render in the `local` field of the `PollingResponse`.
+This optional feature is the ability for FCL to render an iframe, popup or new tab, and it can be triggered by supplying a service `type: "VIEW/FRAME"`, `type: "VIEW/POP"` or `type: "VIEW/TAB"` and the `endpoint` that the wallet wishes to render in the `local` field of the `PollingResponse`.
 This is a great way for a wallet provider to switch to a webpage if displaying a UI is necessary for the service it is performing.

 ![HTTP/POST Diagram](https://raw.githubusercontent.com/onflow/flow-js-sdk/master/packages/fcl/assets/service-method-diagrams/http-post.png)